knative/eventing/docs/spec/channel.md

 #### Channel Status

-When the channel instance is ready to receive events `status.address.hostname` and `status.address.url` MUST be populated and `status.addressable` MUST be set to `True`.
+When the channel instance is ready to receive _initial events_ `status.address.hostname` and `status.address.url` MUST be populated and `status.addressable` MUST be set to `True`.